More than 40 years ago, Volodya Savitsky founded a group of six musicians that later evolved into the Sydney Balalaika Orchestra of today.

 In 2005 the orchestra toured Far East Russia and Harbin (China) after being invited to perform there by the Russian and Chinese governments.

 In July 2007 and in 2011 the orchestra again toured Far East Russia and travelled to the heart of Russia to perform in the cities of Moscow and St Petersburg.
-It also performed concerts in Christchurch, Zin support of the earthqu_ake victims and in 2014 by tnvitation from the Beijing's.
+It also performed concerts in Christchurch, NZ in support of the earthquake victims and in 2014 by tnvitation from the Beijing's.
 Russian Cultural Centre, the orchestra performed four concerts in Beijing and Tianjin.
 In 2016 the orchestra went on a 21,860 km fourteen day performance tour of Siberia and Far East Russia performing in the "Amur Autumn" festival at Blagoveshchensk, then onto Chekhov Theatre in Yuzhno-Sakhalinsk on the island of Sakhalin and finally to Khabarovsk, the administrative centre of Russia's Far Eastern provinces.